Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 \[ \begin{align} &\mbox{rod’s left end at} \, t_A=0 \quad \rightarrow\, \pmb{ \operatorname{E1}} \quad [0, 0, 0]_{E1,A} : \\[8pt] &\quad x_{r,l,A}|_{E1} = 0\,, \quad y_{r,l,A}|_{E1} = 0 \,, \quad t_{r,l,A}|_{E1} = 0 \\[10pt] &\mbox{rod’s right end at}\, \, t_A=0 \,\,\rightarrow\,\pmb{ \operatorname{E2}}\,\, \,\, [L, 0, 0]_{E2,A} :\\[8pt] &\quad x_{r,r,A}|_{E2} =L , \quad y_{r,r,A}|_{E2} = 0 , \quad t_{r,r,A}|_{E2} = 0 \end{align} \]

-We have distinguished event E1 for the left end of the rod from event E2 for the rod’s right end because these events may transform differently.
-Due to our scenario’s specific setup (horizontal orientation of the rod in A), these two events for the rod’s two ends do happen at the same time tA = 0 in frame A.
+We have distinguished event E1 for the left end of the rod from event E2 for the rod’s right end because these events may transform differently, in particular with respect to the time coordinate.
+Due to our scenario’s specific setup (horizontal orientation of the rod in A), these two events do happen at the same time tA = 0 in frame A.

 Let us use the Lorentz transformation to find the coordinates of these events in frame B: